Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: Stochastic thermodynamic model

-\begin{remark} Dissipation over the interval $[0,t_f]$ can be identified with the value of the action integral~\eqref{eq:action}.
-In light of the result of \eqref{eq:Benamou}, the minimum dissipation is precisely the Wasserstein distance between the end-point distributions, concluding~\eqref{eq:min-diss}.
-The bound is achieved by transporting along the geodesic with constant velocity.
-In this case,
+That is, the minimum dissipation $Q_{\rm diss}$ is precisely the Wasserstein distance between the end-point distributions suitably scaled.
+The bound is achieved by transporting along the geodesic with constant velocity; this can be deduced from the Cauchy-Schwarz inequality

-where the integral in the parenthesis is the length of the curve $\{p_t;t\in[0,t_f]\}$ in the Wasserstein-2 metric~\cite{chen2019stochastic,fu2020maximal}. \end{remark} \begin{remark} In the context of the assumed model, the inequality $Q_{\rm diss}\geq 0$ represents the second law of thermodynamics. \end{remark}
+which holds as an equality when the velocity remains constant along a path.
+The integral in parenthesis is the length of the curve $\{p(t,\cdot);t\in[0,t_f]\}$ in the Wasserstein-2 metric~\cite{aurell2011optimal,chen2019stochastic,fu2020maximal}, and is equal to the Wasserstein-2 distance when the curve is a geodesic.